You are about to leave

-In two 12-week studies of adults who were diagnosed with moderate to severe B.E.D., Vyvanse was proven to reduce weekly binge days (a day with at least 1 binge episode).
+In two 12-week studies of adults who were diagnosed with moderate to severe B.E.D., Vyvanse was proven to reduce the number of weekly binge days (a day with at least 1 binge episode).

 At the end of both Study 1 and Study 2, adults with moderate to severe B.E.D. who took Vyvanse experienced, on average, significantly fewer binge days per week compared to those who took placebo.
 The change in binge days per week for adult patients with moderate to severe B.E.D. from the start of the study to the end was measured using a statistical measure called the LS-Mean.*

 The same 2 studies also looked at obsessive binge eating thoughts and compulsive binge eating behaviors.
-A tool used by doctors called the Yale-Brown Obsessive Compulsive Scale Modified for Binge Eating (Y-BOCS-BE) measured Vyvanse compared to placebo.
+A tool used by doctors called the Yale-Brown Obsessive Compulsive Scale Modified for Binge Eating (Y-BOCS-BE) measured Vyvanse compared to sugar pill.

-In the 2 studies, doctors also rated patients as much improved or very much improved ("improved"), or not improved, using the Clinical Global Impressions-Improvement rating scale(CGI-I).
+In the 2 studies, doctors rated patients as much improved or very much improved ("improved") or "not

-In the 2 studies, the percentage of patients who had no binge eating episodes in the last 4 weeks were measured.
-This was defined as a patient who experienced no binge eating episodes during the 4 weeks leading up to the patients’ last visit of the study.
-Patients taking Vyvanse were more likely to have no binge eating episodes during this 4-week time period compared to patients taking placebo.
+In the 2 studies, the percentage of patients who had no binge eating episodes in the last 4 weeks was measured.
+This was defined as a patient who experienced no binge eating episodes during the 4 weeks leading up to the patient's last visit of the study.
+Patients taking Vyvanse were more likely to have no binge eating episodes during this 4-week time period compared to patients taking sugar pill.